 Now, blockchain capabilities have been deployed in several industries, and the demand for blockchain developers is growing at a rapid pace.
 In 2021, the technology looks set to expand into different sectors, as more businesses seek the benefits of controlled and secure data management.

 We hope you’ve enjoyed this speculative glance into the future of technology, and what 2021 could bring to businesses in a broad range of sectors.
-For more of the latest news, guides and features from the Intact team, click here for our blog.
+For more of the latest news, guides and features from the Intact team, click here to visit our blog.
 Alternatively, if you’d like to learn more about our future-fit ERP solutions, visit the homepage or contact our experienced team today.